altostra/altostra-orb/README.md

 [![Altostra](https://circleci.com/gh/altostra/altostra-orb.svg?style=svg)](https://app.circleci.com/pipelines/github/altostra/altostra-orb)

-Easily integrate your Altostra deployment with your CircleCI
+Easily integrate your Altostra deployments with your CircleCI

 ## Using

+### Setting up

+First, add an env variable named ALTO_API_KEY to your project environment and set it's value to your Altostra API Token.
+The `altostra-orb/setup` step will use this variable to set up your connection to Altostra.

+### Pushing and Deploying
 To deploy a project, use `altostra-orb` and provide the instance name and the environment:

 ```yaml